 My work has an activist element, highlighting the concept of built in obsolescence while commenting on the politics of place and the impact of human activities on our planet.
 My practice has focused on these issues since graduating with an MA Fine Art in 2003.

 I have exhibited across the UK and Internationally.
-Most recent exhibitions include Creating the Countryside at Compton Verney, a major exhibition examining social and political aspects of the rural idyll past and present; Finding Treblinka The Museum of Martyrdom and Struggle, Warsaw, Poland, touring to The Weiner Library, Russell Square, London; and a solo exhibition The Late Great Planet Earth, The Sculpture Centre, Bury, Greater Manchester.
+Most recent exhibitions / commissions include: No Borders, large scale neon work at Yorkshire Sculpture Park; The Messenger, four site specific commissions at Mellerstain House; Creating the Countryside at Compton Verney, a major exhibition examining social and political aspects of the rural idyll past and present; Finding Treblinka The Museum of Martyrdom and Struggle, Warsaw, Poland, touring to The Weiner Library, Russell Square, London; and a solo exhibition The Late Great Planet Earth, The Sculpture Centre, Bury, Greater Manchester.

 In 2016 I was awarded The Spinningfields Art Commission, by Allied London, curated by Castlefield Gallery.
 The site specific intervention comprised of nine wild plants cast in bronze, installed into the fabric of privately owned buildings in Spinningfields, Manchester.